gswelter/bovespa_portfolio/README.md

 ## Getting the data

-There are extra *Jupyter notebooks* explaining how to download and prepare the datasets.
+There are separated *Jupyter notebooks* explaining how to download and prepare the datasets.

 **Data preparation**
  - Obtaining *Yahoo!
 Finance* historical quotes